nyaosorg/go-readline-ny/README.md

 }
 ```

-This feature enables automated testing of readline behaviors —such as cursor movement, text editing, and key bindings — without a real terminal.
+This feature enables automated testing of readline behaviors—such as cursor movement, text editing, and key bindings - without requiring a real terminal.

 Release notes
 -------------